Pit Bull Terrier Life Expectancy

 One of the major causes of a short lifespan for your Pit Bull terrier is dental disease.
 Studies show that 80% of dogs suffer from dental disease by two years of age.
 The American Pit Bull terrier is no exception.
 Early dental disease begins with tartar buildup on the teeth and progresses to an infection of the gums and roots of the teeth.
 Ultimately, your Pit Bull terrier’s lifespan could be reduced by one to three years.

-Read More: Rat Terrier Hound Mix
+Read More: Blue Gray Boston Terrier

 Another factor that can shorten your Pit bull terrier’s lifespan is a skin disorder called ichthyosis.